"Black History Month 2017"

 but no denomination a race of people it is no longer an adjactive,

-it is a proper name and should be written with a capital letter."
+a proper name and should be written with a capital letter."

 James Weldon Johnson